Raphitoma histrix

 Raphitoma histrix is an extinct species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Raphitoma histrix was first described as a fossil from the Pliocene of north-western Italy, though the name had also been used for shells from both the Mediterranean and western Africa.

-Description

 Distribution

 Fossils of this marine species were found in Pliocene strata in Italy.